Curious about intermittent fasting? Read this science-backed guide to learn more and get a free 7-day intermittent fasting diet plan PDF.

-If you’re looking to get started with intermittent fasting, book an appointment with me to see if my program/service can help you.
-And, as a bonus, I’m offering a free 1 week 16:8 Intermittent Fasting Meal Plan Printable PDF to my newsletter subscribers!
+If you want to start intermittent fasting, book an appointment with me to see if my program/service can help you.
+And, as a bonus, I’m offering a free 1-week 16:8 Intermittent Fasting Meal Plan Printable PDF to my newsletter subscribers!

-While some research suggests an earlier eating window (i.e. 8a-4p) is best for weight loss, you can still improve health parameters and lose weight with a later eating window, such as 11-7.
-Ideally, you should eat your last meal 2-3 hours before bed.
-Bottom line: Choose an eating window that best suits your lifestyle and that you can stick with in the long term.
+While some research suggests an earlier eating window (i.e., 8a-4p) is best for weight loss, you can still improve health parameters and lose weight with a later eating window, such as 11-7.
+Ideally, eating your last meal 2-3 hours before bed would be best.
+Bottom line: Choose an eating window that best suits your lifestyle and that you can stick to in the long term.
 You may need to do a little experimentation to see what that is.

-As mentioned above, if you have diabetes (type 1 or type 2), you should consult with your physician before trying intermittent fasting.
-One very small study looked at 3 men who had type 2 diabetes for 10-25 years.
-They did alternate day or periodic fasting under medical supervision, and were able to stop taking insulin after 1 month.
+As mentioned above, if you have diabetes (type 1 or 2), you should consult your physician before trying intermittent fasting.
+One tiny study looked at 3 men who had type 2 diabetes for 10-25 years.
+They did an alternate day or periodic fasting under medical supervision and were able to stop taking insulin after 1 month.
 In addition, they were able to reduce or stop medications after 1 year.
-Again, this is a very small study.
-Please consult with your physician before trying intermittent fasting if you are a diabetic.
+Again, this is a small study.
+Please consult with your physician before trying intermittent fasting if you have diabetes.

-Most people who do 5:2 intermittent fasting, consume about 500-600 calories 2 days per week, and eat normally the other 5 days.
+Most people who do 5:2 intermittent fasting consume about 500-600 calories 2 days per week and eat normally the other 5 days.
 If one of your goals is weight loss, depending on your caloric needs, this should support 0.5-1 pound of weight loss per week.
-If you do 5:2 fasting, it’s very important to ensure you eat high fiber meals and adequate protein on non-fasting days.
+If you do 5:2 fasting, it’s essential to ensure you eat high-fiber meals and adequate protein on non-fasting days.

-Water, unsweetened seltzer, tea, and black coffee are all permitted while fasting.
-Some intermittent fasting practitioners allow small amounts of cream, half-and-half or milk in coffee.
+While fasting, water, unsweetened seltzer, tea, and black coffee are all permitted.
+Some intermittent fasting practitioners allow small amounts of cream, half-and-half, or milk in coffee.
 This is fine if you are using intermittent fasting as a way to decrease your overall calorie intake.
 If you are using intermittent fasting as a way to get into ketosis, keep in mind that even small amounts of caloric liquids may increase your blood sugar and insulin levels.